Auditions FAQ

 - If you wear makeup, a fresh, natural look is best.

-- Bring a sweater, sweat pants or sweatshirt with you to stay warm.
+- Bring a sweater, sweatpants or sweatshirt with you to stay warm.

 - Bring a snack and water in your bag to keep your energy up.